timmcginley/41936/Workflows/Speckle.md

 ```{info} Best Model Award
 The model that passes all the tests and get the most sticker votes.
 ```
+### 3. Create a Project and Model
+* From your Speckle Web App dashboard, click "New Project"
+* Name your project ABD-[year]-[team]-[stage](e.g., "ABD-25-10-C-ARCH") ● Within your project, create one or more Models.
+For example:
+      * "ARCH"
+      * "Structural Core"
+      * "Services Layout"

+### 4. How Multi-Disciplinary Teams Work on One Project in Speckle:
+● Invite team members by email and assign them roles:

+○ Owner – Full control over the project
+○ Editor – Can publish data and manage models.
+○ Viewer – Can view models and leave comments.
+💡 In the DTU Workspace, all students can view each other’s projects by default; this is useful for peer review and collaborative learning.

 ### 3. Set Up a Speckle Stream
 A "Stream" in Speckle is like a shared project where you send and receive data.